 - 1. The quality and integrity of the Company's financial statements and other financial information; - 2.
 The compliance of such statements and information with legal and regulatory requirements; - 3.
 The qualifications and independence of the Company's independent external auditor (the "Auditor"); and - 4.
 The performance of the Company's internal accounting procedures and Auditor.

 II.
 STRUCTURE AND OPERATIONS

 A. Composition

-The Committee shall be comprised of three members, a majority of whom shall be independent.
+The Committee shall be comprised of three or more members.

 B. Qualifications

 Each member of the Committee must be a member of the Board.